jlgarhdez/jlgarcia.me/README.md

 jlgarcia.me
 ===========

-Edit: NO LONGER MANAINED.
-For my new site, please visit [jlgarcia](https://github.com/jlgarcia/jlgarcia)
+## Edit: NO LONGER MANTAINED.
+For the sources of my new site, please visit [jlgarcia](https://github.com/jlgarcia/jlgarcia)

 This is the source code of my personal website [jlgarcia.me](http://jlgarcia.me)